-My current work is mainly in acrylics and mixed media, although I have spent many years painting in watercolour, oils and on silk.
-I have also introduced a range of small embroidered textiles.
+I work in acrylics, oils and mixed media, although I have spent many years painting in watercolour and on silk.
+I also create bonded embroidered textiles.

-My inspiration comes from colour, pattern, textures and contrast in the landscape.
-I am interested in the hard forms: walls, scars, dilapidated buildings, castles and barns.
-My work is becoming increasingly abstract as I search for a more individual response rather than just representing what I see.
+My inspiration comes from colour, pattern, textures and contrast in the landscape, especially the Yorkshire Dales.
+I am interested in the hard forms: rocks, walls, scars, dilapidated buildings, castles and barns.
+My work is semi abstract or abstract as I search for a more individual response to what I see.

 In winter 2017/2018 I spent a wonderful four months on a portfolio course at Bridge House Arts in Ullapool.

 This made me more confident and experimental in my composition and markmaking.
 Some of the work is shown under the Bridge House Art tab.
 I would like to thank Eleanor White and Kittie Jones, brilliant tutors on this course, for their inspiration, enthusiasm and encouragement.